ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 the leader sends an AggregateReq to the helper containing those report shares.
 The helper then processes them (verifying the proofs and incorporating their values into the ongoing aggregate) and replies to the leader.

+The exact structure of the aggregation flow depends on the PPM scheme.
+Specifically:

+* Some PPM schemes (e.g., Prio) allow the leader to start aggregating reports proactively before all the reports in a batch are received.
+Others (e.g., Hits) require all the reports to be present and must be initiated by the collector.

-Depending on the PPM scheme, processing the reports -- especially verifying the proofs -- may require multiple round trips.
+* Processing the reports -- especially verifying the proofs -- may require multiple round trips.

+Note that it is possible to aggregate reports from one batch while reports from the next batch are coming in.

 This process is illustrated below in {{pa-aggregate-flow}}.
 In this example, the batch size is 20, but the leader opts to process the reports in